leeper/surveyexpcourse/index.md

 #### Readings

- - Tversky, A. and Kahneman, D. 1981.
-"The Framing of Decisions and the Psychology of Choice." *Science* 211: 453-458.
  - Schuldt, J. P., Konrath, S. H., and Schwarz, N. 2011. "'Global Warming' or 'Climate Change'?: Whether the Planet is Warming Depends on Question Wording." *Public Opinion Quarterly* 75: 115-124.
  - Glynn, A. N. 2013.
 "What Can We Learn with Statistical Truth Serum?: Design and Analysis of the List Experiment." *Public Opinion Quarterly* 77: 159-172.
  - Albertson, B. L. and Lawrence, A. 2009.
 "After the Credits Roll: The Long-Term Effects of Educational Television on Public Knowledge and Attitudes." *American Politics Research* 37: 275-300.